scalacenter/scala-3-migration-guide/incompat-30/auto-application/README.md

 ## Auto-application

-Auto-application is the syntax of calling a nullary method without passing an empty argument list.
+Auto-application is the syntax of calling an empty-paren method such as `def f(): Int` without passing an empty argument list.

 In Scala 3.0, when calling a method defined in Scala 3.0, this syntax is forbidden.